shubhu1006/Build-enironment-for-atmel-based-custom-boards/README.md

 > Here, it is tested on atmel atmega8 mcu with frequency = 12Mhz.
 You can test it for other mcu's too.

 ## Flash application code:
-Copy the bootloadHID bin created after that and paste it into your project folder.
+Copy the bootloadHID bin created and paste it into your project folder.

 If applicaion is build using above commands then use command:
 - sudo ./bootloadHID demo.hex